hseager/you-are-merlin/README.md

 ## To do

+- Battle
-- Event
+- Quests
-  - Location
+- Inventory/Items
-  - Actions
+- Win/Lose conditions

 ## Dev